Spa town

 A spa town is a resort town based on a mineral spa (a developed mineral spring).
-Patrons visit spas to "take the waters" for their purported health benefits.
+Patrons may visit spas to "take the waters" for their purported health benefits.

 Thomas Guidott set up a medical practice in the English town of Bath in 1668.
 He became interested in the curative properties of the hot mineral waters there and in 1676 wrote A discourse of Bathe, and the hot waters there.
 Also, Some Enquiries into the Nature of the water.
 This brought the purported health-giving properties of the waters to the attention of the aristocracy, who started to partake in them soon after.

-The term spa is used for towns or resorts offering hydrotherapy, which can include cold water or mineral water treatments and geothermal baths.
+The term spa is used for towns or resorts offering hydrotherapy, which can include cold water or mineral water treatments and geothermal baths, and comes from the Belgian town Spa.